cowprotocol/cow-sdk/packages/sdk/README.md

 import { createPublicClient, http, privateKeyToAccount } from 'viem' import { sepolia } from 'viem/chains'

-// There are EthersV5Adapter and EthersV6Adapter as well
+// EthersV5Adapter and EthersV6Adapter are also available
 // @cowprotocol/sdk-ethers-v5-adapter, @cowprotocol/sdk-ethers-v6-adapter
 const adapter = new ViemAdapter({
   provider: createPublicClient({
     chain: sepolia,
     transport: http('YOUR_RPC_URL')
   }),
+  // You can also set `walletClient` instead of `signer` using `useWalletClient` from wagmi
   signer: privateKeyToAccount('YOUR_PRIVATE_KEY' as `0x${string}`)
 })